Status and phase

 The BLIPA study aims to investigate the following research questions:

-The BLIPA study will combine the results of two multi-centre, randomised trials with similar but separate protocols: BLIPA-United Kingdom (UK), with recruitment in London, Southampton, Edinburgh, and Aberdeen and BLIPA-Australia, with recruitment in Brisbane, Gold Coast, Melbourne, Darwin and Sydney.
+The BLIPA study will combine the results of two multi-centre, randomised trials with similar but separate protocols: BLIPA-United Kingdom (UK), with recruitment in London, Southampton, Cheshire and Aberdeen and BLIPA-Australia, with recruitment in Brisbane, Gold Coast, Melbourne, Darwin and Sydney.

 BLIPA-UK is funded in the UK by the NIHR (National Institute for Health and Care Research).
 BLIPA-Australia is funded in Australia by the International Clinical Trial Collaboration (ICTC).
 ICTC supports Australian researchers to conduct clinical trial research in collaboration with international researchers.

-The total study duration is 54 months.
-The primary clinical objective is to recruit a population of eligible participants, to randomise them to oral Broncho Vaxom (3.5mg) or placebo, to be taken daily for 10 days a month over 24 months, follow up for 24 months and compare primary and secondary outcomes between trial arms.
+The total study duration is 74 months.
+The primary clinical objective is to recruit a population of eligible participants, to randomise them to oral Broncho Vaxom (3.5mg) or placebo, to be taken daily for 10 days a month over 12-24 months, follow up for 12-24 months and compare primary and secondary outcomes between trial arms.
 Parents or guardians of children, clinicians involved in their care and trial staff will be blinded to the treatment arm.
 Recruitment will be for 18 months and children's outcomes will be assessed for 24 months following initiation of Investigational Medicinal Product (IMP) or placebo.

 Within six weeks of hospital discharge following admission for bronchiolitis, parents or guardians can consent to their child partaking in the study, baseline data is collected, the child is randomised, and the IMP or placebo is initiated (12 months' supply).
-From the point of treatment initiation, children are followed up for 24 months, the same length as the treatment period.
+From the point of treatment initiation, children are followed up for 12-24 months, the same length as the treatment period.
 There will be at least one scheduled face to face visit at 12 months to dispense a further year's supply of IMP or placebo.

 Enrollment